 Counseling or behavioral therapy are equally important components of MAT.
 In fact, most programs require that clients participate in therapy; they cannot receive medications without therapy.

 Is MAT Right for You?

 While medications used in MAT are safe, some individuals may prefer to abstain.
 Everyone’s recovery journey is unique.
 Talk with a counselor or medical professional who can help you determine your treatment needs.

 If you’ve tried treatment before and have been unsuccessful, MAT may be appropriate for you.
 Again, MAT often leads to better outcomes than other types of addiction treatment.

-We provide Methadone Maintenance Treatment (MMT), Suboxone, and Vivitrol to help individuals overcome opioid addiction.
-Medication-Assisted Treatment is available at several of our treatment centers throughout Pennsylvania.
+We provide Methadone Maintenance Treatment (MMT), Suboxone and Vivitrol® to help individuals overcome opioid addiction.
+Medication-assisted treatment is available at several of our treatment centers throughout Pennsylvania and Newport News, Virginia.